Individual study: An experimental test of gating derelict mines to conserve bat roost habitat in southeastern Australia

 This study is summarised as evidence for the intervention(s) shown on the right.
 The icon shows which synopsis it is relevant to.

-Use cave gates to restrict public access
+Install and maintain gates at mine entrances to restrict public access